silentwhaleluo/Database-Notes/SQL.md

 	ALTER TABLE [dbo].[B32_Candidates]
 	ALTER COLUMN [Candidate_ID] INT NOT NULL
 	```
+- OLTP
+Online Transactional Processing, this DB is Normalized to 3NF or beyond.
+Purpose of this DB to handle day to day business process.
+Ex: In banking daily transactions like deposits, withdrawals, transfers etc goes to this DB
+ - OLAP
+Online Analytical Processing, this DB is used for decision and analyzing business needs by consuming large volume of data.
+Most of the times this DB is de-normalized.
+Ex: In a store environment analyzing sales over a period of 1 year or 2 years, analyzing complaints about a product etc.

+- db\_test files
+Every Database should have 2 mandatory data file types
+	.MDF - Primary Data File
+	.LDF - Log Data File
+and optionally it can have
+	.NDF - Secondary Data File
+create two files:
+1. db\_test.MDF

+2. db\_test.LDF
+	- log shipping
+	- improve only  perations for
+	- helps in back up
+	- disastor recorvery

+DML, DDL --> db\_test --> .LDF --> .MDF

+in delete, each delete will create one .LDF
+in truncate, only one or two .LDF (regarding to size)

 ## Connecting to different Server Categories
 1. Local Server
 This is an instance of server that is installed on a local machine like laptop or desktop.